I help helping professionals revive and get their footing back.

-30-Day Steadiness Practice — $190: A month-long program to build the personal regulation capacity to lead through crisis with clarity.
-Daily practices across four weeks: awareness, in-the-moment tools, recovery, and integration.
+A month of daily practices to build the capacity to lead through crisis with clarity — awareness, in-the-moment tools, recovery, and integration.
 Includes 2 live coaching calls.
-[Start the Program → Link]

-Retention Systems Blueprint — $290: A 90-day roadmap to diagnose what's driving turnover and build systems that help people stay.
+A 90-day roadmap to diagnose what's driving turnover and build systems that help people stay.
 Includes a turnover assessment, 12 retention templates, a week-by-week implementation timeline, staff survey templates, and 2 live coaching calls.
-[Build Your System → Link]

 Free Resources -

-Steadiness at Home — Regulation, repair, and communication tools adapted for your family—not just your workplace.
+Steadiness at Home - Regulation, repair, and communication tools adapted for your family.
 [Download Free → Link]

-I don't come in with a clipboard of "shoulds."
-I have worked in domestic violence services, international NGOs, disability support, nonprofits, higher ed—and knows how heavy it feels to care and still watch people burn out.
+I'm not here with a clipboard of advice.
+I've worked in domestic violence services, international NGOs, disability support, nonprofits, and higher ed.
+I know what it feels like to care deeply and still watch things fall apart.

 More Background: